 Since many of the open space areas identified as potential locations for regional BMPs would provide a treatment volume much larger than the compliance volume, the 0.2 acre-feet needed to meet the 35% interim milestone could be addressed using Right-of-Way BMPs.
-Potential regional BMPs for the final compliance milestone will be explored as described in Section 3.
-This includes potential projects such as Cerritos Regional Park and Caruthers Park.
+Potential regional BMPs will be explored, such as Hermosillo Park, which has the potential capacity for an 8 acre-feet infiltration vault.